HarishKL01/Movie-Recommender/README.md

-Here is a fully formatted, GitHub-ready `README.md` complete with a structured layout, code blocks, API examples, and project hierarchy.
-You can copy this directly into your repository.

----

 # 🎬 MovieLens Recommendation API

 A fast, lightweight recommendation backend built with Python, FastAPI, and Pandas.
 This API powers movie searches, genre listings, and personalized recommendations using the classic MovieLens dataset.